Fulfilling the Mission

 Community Food & Supply Drive

-To address the growing need for food and crucial supplies in the community, the Club launched the Community Food & Supply Drive – an initiative to bring weekly necessities to Club kids and their families during the crisis.
-Led by staff at the Ferguson Crestmont Club, over 100 families representing more than 300 kids are benefitting from this community outreach program in large thanks to community donations.
-Each week, the Club promotes an updated “grocery list” of items that Club families report they are in-need of.
+To address the growing need for food and crucial supplies in the community, the Club launched the Community Food & Supply Drive – a 16-week outreach initiative to provide weekly necessities to Club kids and their families during the crisis.
+Led by staff at the Ferguson Crestmont Club, 97 unique families representing more than 400 people benefited from this community program in large thanks to community donations.

 "I wanted to thank you for the generous supplies and food that was donated.
 The items were helpful and very appreciated!
 We don't know what we would do without everything the Club does for us."